bokhtiar-rana-backend/js-fundamentals/Init.md

 **'+' operator is also used to concate strings.**
  - If any one operand is string, then it'll result in string.
 Ex: 'abc'+10 = 'abc10'
- - The expression x + y is a number
+ - The expression x + y is
-	- if both operands are numbers
+	- *A number* if both operands are numbers
-	- A string if at least one operand is a string
+	- *A string* if at least one operand is a string
  - In all other cases, the rules get complex and the results are rarely useful.
 	- Either both operands are turned into strings and concatenated, or both are converted into numbers and added
 	- Ex: null + undefined is evaluated as the numeric addition 0 + NaN, which results in NaN